top of page

 Lady Tan's Circle of Women

-• Historical fiction set during the Qing dynasty and her plight to become a female doctor in imperial China.
-Her life is limited by society which requires her to focus solely on her husband and running his household.
-Lady Tan has other plans though.
+Set during the Qing dynasty, this historical fiction follows a woman's struggle to become a female doctor in imperial China.
+Society confines her to focus solely on her husband and managing his household.
+Yet, Lady Tan has other plans.
+This novel cleverly illustrates how one woman manipulates the rules designed to control her.

 The Dictionary of Lost Words

-• Set against the backdrop of the early 1900's, Pip's story brings to life a feminist perspective about the language we use and whose voice it privileges.
+This historical fiction delves into a woman's experience with the male-centric view of dictionary creation.
+Set against the backdrop of the early 1900s, Pip's story sheds light on a feminist perspective regarding language and whose voice it privileges.

 A Universe of Sufficient Size